thuguerre/bets-helper/getting-started/README.md

 ## Install Required Python3 Libraries

-You can run the `install-required-python-libs.sh` to install or upgrade all libraries which are required to execute this Python3 application.
+You can run the `requirements.txt` to install or upgrade all libraries which are required to execute this Python3 application.

-Under MacOS:

-    sh install-required-python-libs.sh
+    pip install -r requirements.txt

 ## Set `.env` file to provide local environment variable

-In `baseball-japan` folder, create a `.env` file what will provide required environment variables to your local context.
-This file will be read by `python-decouple` library (see `main_local_helper.py`).
+In root folder, create a `.env` file what will provide required environment variables to your local context.
+This file will be read by `python-decouple` library (see `LocalExecHelper.py`).

 The `.env` file must have following values: